 Funerals during the Covid-19 outbreak

-In all tiers, people can arrange and attend funerals and other religious or commemorative events to mark a death.
+People can arrange and attend funerals and other religious or commemorative events to mark a death.
 However, there is now guidance in place to minimise the spread of coronavirus.
-You can also download a pdf of the information on this page below.

 Arranging a funeral

-As there are added pressures on the NHS, you should arrange a funeral to take place as soon as possible.
+As the NHS continues to work under pressure, you should arrange a funeral to take place as soon as possible.

 Funeral directors and faith leaders can help advise you on how to involve mourners who cannot attend the funeral service.